apache/fineract/CONTRIBUTING.md

 See the next section for testing in Eclipse and [here](https://fineract-academy.com) for testing in IntelliJ.

+## Recommended IDEs

+Apache Fineract can be developed using multiple IDEs.
+The most commonly used and supported IDEs are:

+- **Eclipse IDE** – Fully supported and commonly used within the community.
+- **IntelliJ IDEA (Community or Ultimate)** – Recommended for most developers due to excellent Gradle support and debugging experience.

+The sections below provide setup guidance for each IDE.

 ### How to run and debug in Eclipse IDE

 It is possible to run Fineract in Eclipse IDE and also to debug Fineract using Eclipse's debugging facilities.